-Remitly is a money transfer service used mainly by individuals who are looking for a way to send money to family and friends in developing countries.
-Remitly can be used worldwide, with some limitations, so let's take a closer look at this company.
+Remitly is a money transfer service used mainly by individuals looking for a way to send money to family and friends in developing countries.
+Moreover, Remitly can be used worldwide, with some limitations, so let's take a closer look at this company.

 In this Remitly review, we'll take you through the ins and outs of using the money transfer platform, so you can decide whether or not to use it next time you want to send money overseas.

 - Why users choose Remitly